-In August 2018, President Connie Ledoux Book announced the launch of the Elon Commemoration Project to explore questions related to historical memory and collective identity at Elon University.
+In August 2018, President Connie Ledoux Book announced the launch of the Commemoration Committee, now the Committee on Elon History and Memory, to explore questions related to historical memory and collective identity at Elon University.
 Provost Steven House subsequently appointed a university-wide committee of 12 faculty, staff and students to carry out the work, thereby joining the ranks of colleges and universities who are revisiting the stories institutions of higher education tell about themselves.

 Provost House charged the committee to examine our institutional history in a transparent, participatory and intellectually rigorous manner, and to guarantee that we tell Elon’s story in a manner consistent with Elon’s values.

 Members of the committee will not serve as gatekeepers of Elon’s complex and dynamic history or produce an “authorized version” of events.
 Rather, they will: